 Spend the evening taking in a game at Comerica Park, Ford Field or Joe Louis Arena.

-Sweet and savory dishes fill the menu at Good Girls Go to Paris Crepes.
-It’s only a few minutes from the Detroit Institute of Arts, where a retooled collection of 60,000 pieces draws from all cultures and The General Motors Center for African-American Art contains the nation’s largest curated collection of its genre.
+At the Detroit Institute of Arts, a retooled collection of 60,000 pieces draws from all cultures and The General Motors Center for African-American Art contains the nation’s largest curated collection of its genre.

 Ten minutes northwest of Midtown is the birthplace of Motown Records, where guides breathe life into the stories behind the signature sound.

 Drive a few minutes south to the Corktown neighborhood for dinner and cocktails.

 Slows Bar-B-Q is worth the wait, or bring your appetite to Roast, celebrity chef Michael Symon’s restaurant.
 Pre-Prohibition-style cocktails rule the nights at Sugar House.

 For more information: Detroit Metro Convention and Visitors Bureau (800) 338-7648; visitdetroit.com

 The Henry Ford campus in nearby Dearborn merits an entire day.
 America’s pioneering automaker collected memorabilia (including the rocking chair President Lincoln was sitting in when he was assassinated and the bus on which Rosa Parks stood her ground).
 You can also experience re-created turn-of-the-20th-century life and catch a ride in a restored Model T at the site’s Greenfield Village.
 (313) 982-6001; thehenryford.org

 1 D:hive Detroit Tours A grassroots group of passionate Detroit-boosters has launched free and affordable tours out of an unassuming storefront on Woodward Avenue.
 (313) 962-4590; dhivedetroit.org